Some kind of biography

-My friend Toke introduced me to Aimee Man in 1996 og 1997, but I didn’t really take it in nad I had listened to her big hit That’s Just What You Are, but I am unsure how I came across Bachelor No. 2.
+My friend Toke introduced me to Aimee Man in 1996 og 1997, but I didn’t really take it in.
+I had only really listened to her big hit That’s Just What You Are and for a number of years it never went further than that.
+I am unsure how I came across Bachelor No. 2.
 I am pretty sure it was before I watched Magnolia.

-How did it inspire me: I love many of her songs, but where she inspired me was in how her songs were produced.
+How did it inspire me: I love many of her songs, but where she inspired me the most was her songs were produced.
 A good example is Save Me.
 Even though it is a simple song there is a lot going on in the arrangement without disturbing the core of the song.
-Maybe I tend to overdo it, because when I listen to the song now is it a lot less comples than my songs.
+Maybe I tend to overdo it, because when I listen to the song now is it a lot less complex than my songs.

 On a holiday in Italy we listened to the first Beirut album almost non-stop.
 It was not my first meeting with what I would call Balcan music, but it had it’s on clear and very cinematic twist to the genre.
 This music is great for going on adventures and for day dreaming.
 There is not one song that sticks out, rather it is the whole style and the way he works with blending genres.